Fastest Descent

 Implementation

-Some implmentation details of above simulation.
+Some implementation details of the above simulation.

 Bezier Curve

-To understand Bezier curves, it is easy to start with 2 nodes (linear) case, given a start $P_0$ and end point $P_1$, we can define the curve as: $$S(t) = P_0 + t(P_1 - P_0), \quad 0 \leq t \leq 1$$
+To understand Bezier curves, it is easy to start with the 2-node (linear) case.
+Given a start point $P_0$ and end point $P_1$, we can define the curve as: $$S(t) = P_0 + t(P_1 - P_0), \quad 0 \leq t \leq 1$$

-With three nodes (quadratic) case, we can construct the curve iteratively.
+With the three-node (quadratic) case, we can construct the curve iteratively.
 First, we find the "linear" Bezier points by sliding along the line connecting $P_0$ and $P_1$, and $P_1$ and $P_2$. $$S_0(t) = P_0 + t(P_1 - P_0)$$ $$S_1(t) = P_1 + t(P_2 - P_1)$$

-Then we slide along the line connecting $S_0(t)$ and $S_1(t)$, and find "quadratic" Bezier points to create the Bezier curve. $$S(t) = S_0(t) + t(S_1(t) - S_0(t)), \quad 0 \leq t \leq 1$$
+Then we slide along the line connecting $S_0(t)$ and $S_1(t)$, and find the "quadratic" Bezier points to create the Bezier curve. $$S(t) = S_0(t) + t(S_1(t) - S_0(t)), \quad 0 \leq t \leq 1$$

 function calculateBezierPoint(t, points) {